Chrissy Teigen’s Nipple Slip At Super Bowl 2017: ‘Boom Goes The Dynamite’

 Chrissy Teigen’s nipple slip at Super Bowl 51 made most people recall Janet Jackson’s infamous “wardrobe malfunction” during her performance with Justin Timberlake for the Super Bowl XXXVIII halftime show at Houston’s Reliant Stadium back in 2003.
 The infamous Nipplegate incident saw Timberlake rip off a piece of the singer’s costume to expose her breast, which was adorned with a sunflower nipple ring.
 The “nip slip” incident was covered incessantly by the media for some time since then.

-Before long the FCC fined Jackson, Timberlake, MTV, CBS, and Pepsi for the controversy.
+Before long, the FCC fined Jackson, Timberlake, MTV, CBS, and Pepsi for the controversy.
 But Jackson took the worst brunt of it as she was further demonized by the media, notwithstanding the fact that many other female celebrities like her had also inadvertently popped the nipple before her “unfortunate accident” at the Super Bowl performance.
 In retrospect, the fact that Jackson’s nipple slip happened at the Super Bowl halftime show may have spelled the difference.

 That said, wardrobe malfunctions and nip slips are just regular occurrences in the celebrity world these days, especially now that we’re living in the age of social media.
 And if there are celebrities that embody this generation’s obsession with social media oversharing, you don’t need to look further than celebrity couple Chrissy Teigen and John Legend.